zenustech/zeno/README.md

 ### FastFLIP

-Note that the extensions: ZenVDB and FastFLIP are not built by default.
+Note that the extensions: ZenVDB and FastFLIP are **not built by default**.
 You can use
 ```bash
 cmake -B build -DEXTENSION_zenvdb:BOOL=ON -DEXTENSION_FastFLIP:BOOL=ON